autodesk-cloud/ochothon/_sources/tools.txt

 Port mappings
 *************

 You can define the TCP ports you wish to expose via the lightweight *ports* array setting.
-If you need to expose a port on both the container and its host simply add a *.
+Each port binding can be either an integer (default case mapping this port to some random port on the underlying node), two integers (the first one being the container port and the second the corresponding port on the host) or an integer followed by a * (same as before except both ports are the same).
 This will be mapped to the syntax Marathon_ expects.
-For
-instance:
+For instance:

 .. code:: yaml

     ports:
+        - 3000
         - 5000 *
+        - 9000 9001

 Verbatim settings
 *****************